gunjam/fastify-i18next-plugin/README.md

 ```

 The path `./locales/{{lng}}/{{ns}}.json` will load the `messages.json` and
-`greetings.json` files to the messages and greetings namespaces for English and
+`greetings.json` files in the `en` and `it` directories, and add them to the
-Italian.
+messages and greetings namespaces for English and Italian.

 Eg: